-- (1) Verify and record the actual elevation in relation to mean sea level or highest adjacent grade of the regulatory floor level, including basement, of all new construction or substantially improved structures in accordance with section 17-6(d). - (2) Verify and record the actual elevation in relation to mean sea level to which any new or substantially improved structures have been flood-proofed, in accordance with section 17-26 and 17-28. - (3) Review all development permits issued under 17-6(d) to assure that the permit requirements of this article have been satisfied. - (4) When flood-proofing is utilized for a structure, the permitting department shall obtain certification of design criteria from a professional engineer licensed by the state, in accordance with division 2, floodplain regulations, of this article, or from either a professional engineer or architect licensed by the state. - (5) Obtain design certification from a licensed professional engineer or registered architect that any new construction or substantial improvement placed in a coastal high hazard area will meet the criteria in division 2, floodplain regulations of this article. - (6) All records pertaining to the provisions this article shall be maintained in the office of the permitting department and shall be open for public inspection. - (7) The owner/developer is responsible for acquiring all permits.
+- (1) Verify and record the actual elevation in relation to mean sea level or highest adjacent grade of the regulatory floor level, including basement, of all new construction or substantially improved structures in accordance with section 17-6(d)(2). - (2) Verify and record the actual elevation in relation to mean sea level to which any new or substantially improved structures have been flood-proofed, in accordance with section 17-27 and 17-29. - (3) Review all development permits issued under 17-6(d) to assure that the permit requirements of this article have been satisfied. - (4) When flood-proofing is utilized for a structure, the permitting department shall obtain certification of design criteria from a registered professional engineer or architect licensed by the state, in accordance with division 2, floodplain regulations, of this chapter. - (5) Obtain design certification from a licensed professional engineer or registered architect that any new construction or substantial improvement placed in a coastal high hazard area will meet the criteria in division 2, floodplain regulations of this chapter. - (6) All records pertaining to the provisions of this chapter shall be maintained in the office of the permitting department and shall be open for public inspection. - (7) The owner/developer is responsible for acquiring all permits.